FZJ-JSC/JUBE/README.md

 JUBE version 2 is written in the Python programming language.

-You need Python 2.7 or Python 3.2 (or a higher version) to run the program.
+You need Python 3.2 (or a higher version) to run the program.

-Python 3.x is the preferred option to utilize JUBE.
-Newer upcoming versions of JUBE might not be compatible towards Python2.x any longer.
+JUBE is not compatible to Python2.x any longer.

-You also can use Python 2.6 to run JUBE.
-In this case you had to add the argparse-module (https://pypi.python.org/pypi/argparse) to your Python module library on your own.

 # Installation